Remembering the Great War

-Day 1 — Depart the U.S for Paris
+Day 1 — Depart the U.S for Paris, France

-Day 3 — Reims, Battle of the Somme
+Day 3 — The Battle of the Somme

-Day 4 — Reims, First and Second Battles of the Marne
+Day 4 — First and Second Battles of the Marne

 Day 5 — Reims, Verdun

 Check out of the hotel in Reims and drive through the Meuse-Argonne region to the spectacular Pennsylvania Memorial in Varennes-en-Argonne.
 The massive Greek-style monument was erected by the state of Pennsylvania in honor of its sons who gave their lives in France.
 Visit the nearby Argonne Museum for a curator-led tour of its American weapons, uniforms, and private collections.
-Stop by the Missouri First World War Monument at Cheppy, then continue on to the US Meuse-Argonne Military Cemetery, the largest American military cemetery in Europe with 14,276 war dead.
+Stop by the Missouri First World War Monument at Cheppy, then continue on to the U.S. Meuse-Argonne Military Cemetery, the largest American military cemetery in Europe.

 Day 6 — Verdun

 At the majestic U.S. Memorial at Montsec, view a bronze relief map illustrating the military operations that took place at St. Mihiel.
-In the nearby town of Thiaucourt, captured by the U.S. Army’s 2nd Division during the St. Mihiel offensive, explore some of the small villages where fierce fighting took place.
+After a picnic lunch in the nearby town of Thiaucourt, captured by the U.S. Army’s 2nd Division during the St. Mihiel offensive, explore some of the small villages where fierce fighting took place.
 Return to Verdun for an evening at leisure.
 (B)

 Day 7 — Verdun, Paris

-Return west along the Marne to visit the newly opened Museé de la Grande Guerre at Meaux, whose extensive exhibits will provide a unifying perspective on all that we have seen and experienced.
-Continue on to Paris and visit the Lafayette Escadrille Memorial, commemorating the American volunteers—our first combat pilots—who served in the French forces before the United States officially entered the war.
+Return west along the Marne to visit the newly opened Museé de la Grande Guerre at Meaux.
+Continue to Paris and visit the Lafayette Escadrille Memorial, commemorating the American volunteers—our first combat pilots—who served in the French forces before the United States officially entered the war.
 This evening, gather for a farewell dinner in one of Paris’s fine restaurants.
 (B,R,D)